-Are you going to visit Puerto Jiménez (Costa Rica) and you wonder what to do, which are the best beaches and where you can go snorkeling?
+Are you traveling to Puerto Jiménez (Costa Rica) and wondering what to do, what its beaches are like, which are the best places to visit, and where you can go snorkeling?

-👉 I’ll tell you what to visit in Puerto Jiménez, where to stay, how to get there and what to see during your stay
+In this guide, I will tell you what to visit in Puerto Jiménez, which tours are most recommended, HOW TO GET TO PUERTO JIMÉNEZ and what to see during your stay.

 If you are planning a trip to Costa Rica (👉COSTA RICA GUIDE), you should know that it is a country characterized by the beauty of its beaches, mountains, volcanoes and the diversity of its wildlife.

 If you’re foreigner planning a trip, in this link you can check the ✅ SANITARY REQUIREMENTS and get a VISA.
 Also, to help you travel without spending too much, in this link you’ll find ✈️ CHEAP FLIGHTS and a 💥10% DISCOUNT on your TRAVEL INSURANCE.

 When browsing the internet during your trip, it is essential to use a 👉 QUALITY VPN to ensure your privacy and security.
 Additionally, bringing a ⭐ TRAVEL DEBIT CARD will help you avoid issues with carrying cash and reduce the risk of theft.

 Puerto Jiménez is a pretty coastal town on the Osa Peninsula.
 The closest beaches are located in Golfo Dulce and, thanks to its geography, the waters are calm and perfect for bathing.

 It is surrounded by the Corcovado National Park, the Golfo Dulce Forest Reserve and the Piedras Blancas National Park.
 As you can imagine, it is a region that has a great diversity of fauna due to the long expanses of forest and jungle.